GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 same ID, or `Nothing` if there's none.
 Here you can see how Beam's DSL starts to shine.
 The three main functions are `select`, `filter_`, and `all_`.
-Together they basically tell SQLite "I want you to select all the rows from the posts table that satisfy this filter".
+Together they basically tell SQLite "I want you to select all the rows from the posts table that satisfy this filter."
 The function `runSelectReturningOne` wraps the result in a `Maybe` instead of the typical `List`, which is exactly what I need here because string IDs are meant to be unique.